Vericiguat

 Vericiguat, sold under the brand name Verquvo, is a medication used to reduce the risk of cardiovascular death and hospitalization in certain patients with heart failure after a recent acute decompensation event.
 It is taken by mouth.
 Vericiguat is a soluble guanylate cyclase (sGC) stimulator.

 Common side effects include low blood pressure and low red cell count (anemia).

 It was approved for medical use in the United States in January 2021, and for use in the European Union in July 2021.
-The U.S. Food and Drug Administration considers it to be a first-in-class medication.

 Medical uses

-Vericiguat is indicated to reduce the risk of cardiovascular death and hospitalization for heart failure following a prior hospitalization for heart failure or need for outpatient intravenous diuretics, in adults with symptomatic chronic heart failure and an ejection fraction of less than 45%.
+Vericiguat is indicated to reduce the risk of cardiovascular death and hospitalization for heart failure following a prior hospitalization for heart failure or need for outpatient intravenous diuretics, in adults with symptomatic chronic heart failure and an ejection fraction of less than 45% (HFrEF).

+Vericiguat is usually given orally once every day with food.
+No dose adjustments are required in the elderly, in people with mild-to-moderate liver failure, or in those with impaired kidney function.
+As of 2024, no studies have found information for patients with severely impaired kidney function, severe liver failure, or are on dialysis.

+Vericiguat is contraindicated in pregnancy.
+While there are no studies on its safety when used by pregnant women, animals studies suggest higher rates of birth defects, as well as increased number of abortions and resorptions.
+It may also pass into breast milk, but the effects on breastfed infants is unknown.
+The manufacturer advises that child-bearing age patients should be on contraception and assessed for pregnancy before starting treatment.

 Adverse effects

-Vericiguat causes harm to the unborn baby and should not be given to pregnant women.
-It is not known to what extent vericiguat passes into breastmilk; therefore, breastfeeding patients should not take vericiguat.

-The most common side effects of vericiguat include low blood pressure and anemia.
+The most common side effects of vericiguat include symptomatic low blood pressure and anemia.
 Patients taking other soluble guanylate cyclase inhibitors should not take vericiguat.